hci-mkim/pytorch_template/README.md

 original repo : https://github.com/FrancescoSaverioZuppichini/PyTorch-Deep-Learning-Template

-I make it easier to use and move env to colab.
+I made new code to run the original code easier and enable to run on colab environment.

 User should download run.ipynb and upload to Google Drive and open.